 While each of our products (like our Nourishing Lactation Protein Powder and Lactation Bites) incorporate ingredients that offer support in lactation, they also focus heavily on giving postpartum mothers the nutrition they need to recover.
 The Lactation Booster was specifically designed with the purpose of increasing milk supply and giving mothers versatile options to give anything—from drinks to food to dessert—a solid boost in lactation support.

-Our Lactation Booster is available in two flavors: Unsweetened (aka its natural herbal and spiced flavor) and Vanilla Chai.
+Our Lactation Booster is available in the Vanilla Chai flavor.
 The Booster comes in convenient a 20-serving canister and can be consumed daily.

 The Lactation Booster can be taken in addition to any of our products or can be integrated into your daily routine!
-Our versatile powders can be easily stirred into a cinnamon matcha latte, sprinkled on top of your lactation-boosting overnight oats, or mixed into your homemade peanut butter and chocolate chip lactation cookies.
+Our versatile powders can be easily stirred into a vanilla chai lactation latte, the superhero of your morning coconut chai oatmeal, or mixed into your pumpkin spice muffins.